aclueless/rustmart-examples/README.md

 | [rustmart-yew-example] | 477.7kb         |
 | rustmart-spair         | 173.6kb         |

 I wonder why?
-I guess that the **first reason** is the maturity of the frameworks.
+I guess that the first reason is the *maturity of the frameworks*.
 Spair is younger and has fewer features than Yew.
 Spair router does not have the same functionality as Yew router.
 As Spair become more mature in the future, it may produce bigger binary bundle.

 Any other reason?
 The original implementation in Yew has many components.
 Spair only use one component and split the code using spair::Render.
-Maybe the number of components affect the size?
+Maybe the *number of components* affect the size?

 So, I modified the two implementations a bit so that the Yew version use some functions instead of components, and the Spair version use components as pages.
 And here are sizes of `.wasm` files: